ubul86/pamutlabor/README.md

 ### 5. Configure the Database

-Create a new database for the project and set the database connection in the .env file.
-Update the following lines in your .env file.
-There is an example setting:
+In the `.env` file, you need to set the DB connection and some host-related values.
+Choose your database driver and follow the corresponding configuration.

+#### Option A: MySQL (default)

+Here is an example configuration using MySQL:

 ```env
 DB_CONNECTION=mysql